web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/inspector.md

 # Using Webpack Inspector

-Builder has a built-in [webpack inspector](https://github.com/web-infra-dev/webpack-inspector) to debug webpack.
+Rsbuild has a built-in [webpack inspector](https://github.com/web-infra-dev/webpack-inspector) to debug webpack.

 ## Introduction